miztiik/dev-sec-ops/rotate-recover-ec2-ssh-keys/README.md

 ### Method 2: Using AWS CDK

-  If you are using cloudformation, the templates are under `cdk.out` directory the naming is usually `DIR_NAME.template.json`.
+  If you are using cloudformation, download the templates are under `cdk.out` directory.
+The stack name is usually `DIR_NAME.template.json`.
+You can deploy them through GUI or console.
-  _You can deploy them through GUI or console_
+  _From the CLI,_

   ```sh
   aws cloudformation deploy \